cgabriel5/nodecliac/README.md

 </details>

-<a name="resources-hooks"></a>
+<a name="hooks"></a>

 ## Hooks

-As stated in the resources files section some programs are more complicated than others.
-In the case of [yarn](https://yarnpkg.com/en/) its `yarn.acdef` file needed to be modified before parsing to [dynamically add the repos scripts as commands](https://yarnpkg.com/en/docs/cli/run#toc-yarn-run).
-One of the easier solutions for this was to use a pre-parsing hook.
-Basically, before nodecliac does anything it is possible to use a hook script to modify the command's `.acdef` file and CLI input (in-memory) values.
+Some programs are more complicated than others.
+Take [yarn](https://yarnpkg.com/en/) as an example.
+Its `yarn.acdef` file needs to be modified before parsing to [dynamically add the repos scripts as commands](https://yarnpkg.com/en/docs/cli/run#toc-yarn-run).
+Doing so will require a pre-parsing hook.
+Basically, before nodecliac does anything it's possible to use a pre-hook script to modify the command's `.acdef` file and CLI input (in-memory) values.

 Available hook scripts:

 - `hooks/prehook.sh`
-  - Allows the modification of the in-memory `acdef` contents before starting any parsing.
+  - Allows for modification of the in-memory `acdef` contents before entering parsing.
-  - Allows the modification of the in-memory CLI input string before starting any parsing.
+  - Allows for modification of the in-memory CLI input string before entering parsing.

 **Note**: Using a hook script might sound involved/off-putting but it's not.
 A hook script is just a regular shell script.
-The script just has special meaning in the sense that it can be used to **hook** into nodecliac to change some variables used for later tab-completion processing.
+The script just has special meaning in the sense that it is used to **hook** into nodecliac to change some variables used for later tab-completion processing.

 <details><summary>Expand hook section.</summary>

 #### Making Hook Script

-To use a hook script simply create the file in the command's resource `hooks/` directory: `~/.nodecliac/registry/COMMAND-NAME/hooks`.
+First create the command's resource `hooks/` directory: `~/.nodecliac/registry/COMMAND-NAME/hooks`.
 All hook scripts will reside in the `COMMAND-NAME/hooks` sub directory.
-For example, creating the `prehook` script for yarn would be: `~/.nodecliac/registry/yarn/hooks/prehook.sh`.
+For example, yarn's `prehook` script will reside at `~/.nodecliac/registry/yarn/hooks/prehook.sh`.

 #### Using Hook Script

-This section will use [yarn's prehook script](/resources/nodecliac/yarn) as an example. [`/yarn/hooks/prehook.sh`](/resources/nodecliac/yarn) runs custom Perl scripts to modify the `.acdef` and the CLI input.
+This section will continue to use [yarn's prehook script](/resources/nodecliac/yarn) as an example. [`/yarn/hooks/prehook.sh`](/resources/nodecliac/yarn) runs custom Perl scripts to modify the `.acdef` and the CLI input.
 Since the prehook script is sourced into the main completion script nothing is echoed back to the main script.
-Instead, the `acdef` and `cline` variables are overwritten, rather.
+Instead, the `acdef` and `cline` variables get overwritten.
 These new values will then be used by nodecliac to provide tab-completion.

 **Note**: Perl is used here for quick text processing as doing it in Bash is slow and cumbersome. _However_, use what you _want/need_ to get the job done.
 Hook scripts just _need_ to be executable scripts stored in `~/.nodecliac/registry/COMMAND-NAME/hooks/`.

 **Note**: As a reminder, the provided `.acmap` file gets parsed to generate an `.acdef` file.
 The created `.acdef` file is what nodecliac actually reads **a**uto-**c**ompletion **def**initions from.
-Therefore, modifying `.acdef` contents is a _slightly_ advanced topic as it requires knowing `.acdef` syntax.
+Therefore, modifying `.acdef` contents requires knowing `.acdef` syntax.

 </details>